OnePlus six year anniversary sale: OnePlus 7 Pro going for Rs 39,999; OnePlus 7T starts at Rs 34,999- Technology News, Firstpost

-OnePlus has completed six years globally and to celebrate that, the company is offering huge discounts and offers on its smartphones, TV and accessories.
-The sale has now begun and you can head to the Amazon India to find a deal on OnePlus devices.
+OnePlus has completed six years globally and to celebrate that, the company is offering huge discounts and offers on its smartphones, TV, and accessories.
+The sale has now begun and you can head to Amazon India to find deals on OnePlus devices.

 Amazon is offering a discount of up to Rs 3,000 on the use of HDFC credit or debit cards.
 In addition to this, OnePlus is giving a discount of up to Rs 2,000 if you update your old OnePlus device with a new OnePlus device.